Table of Contents

 Looking to start your WordPress journey and feeling quite perplexed?
 Do you want to run a blog, business website or creative portfolio on the most popular content management platform in the world?
-Everything is possible, but the learning curve for WordPress beginners may be steep.
-The first confusion starts with the wp.org or wp.com puzzle… So we are here to give you some directions.
+Everything is possible, in case you use these beginner WordPress resources, which help you to avoid the first confusion that starts with the wp.org or wp.com puzzle… So we are here to give you some directions.

 START WITH WORDPRESS

 1. WordPress Beginner Video Courses

 If you are just starting out and need to figure out some basic WordPress things, video courses can be a sweet spot.
 The main benefit of them is that they are targeted at beginners, so course authors are pretty aware of your common questions and concerns and they try to help you with them along the way.